vmallet/ida-plugins/README.md

   * convert function to __usercall or __userpurge
   * and more....

-* [HexRaysPyTools](https://github.com/igogo-x86/HexRaysPyTools): Plugin assists in creation classes/structures and detection virtual tables.
-Best to use with Class Informer plugin, because it helps to automatically get original classes names.

 * [HRDEV](https://github.com/ax330d/hrdev): This is an IDA Pro Python plugin to make Hex-Rays Decompiler output bit more attractive.
 HRDEV plugin retrieves standard decompiler output, parses it with Python Clang bindings, does some magic, and puts back.

 * [HrDevHelper](https://github.com/patois/HRDevHelper): HexRays decompiler plugin that visualizes the ctree of decompiled functions using IDA's graph engine.

 * [Hyara](https://github.com/hyuunnn/Hyara): A plugin to create pattern-matching rules.
 It helps creating rules for the YARA pattern-matching tool direcly in IDA.
 It includes a simple detection of relocatable bytes in x86 opcodes for improved matching.
 It also provides a checker feature for testing the rules on the loaded binary.

-* [ida-qscripts](https://github.com/0xeb/ida-qscripts): An IDA scripting productivity plugin.
-With this plugin, you will be able to easily write and test scripts using your favorite editor. `ida-qscripts` will automatically detect changes to your script or one of its dependencies and automatically reload them and re-execute your script.

-* [ida-cmake](https://github.com/0xeb/ida-cmake): This is not an IDA plugin but a CMake project generator for IDA plugins development.

-* [ida-climacros](https://github.com/0xeb/ida-climacros): `ida-climacros` is a productivity plugin that allows you to define macros that will be expanded when interfacing with IDA's command line interpreter (in the output window).

 * [IDA2SQL](https://github.com/zynamics/ida2sql-plugin-ida): As the name implies this plugin can be used to export information from IDA databases to SQL databases.
 This allows for further analysis of the collected data: statstical analysis, building graphs, finding similarities between programs, etc.

 * [IDA ARM](https://github.com/gdelugre/ida-arm-system-highlight): This script will give you the list of ARM system instructions used in your IDA database.
 This is useful for locating specific low-level pieces of code (setting up the MMU, caches, fault handlers, etc.).

-* [idawasm](https://github.com/fireeye/idawasm): These IDA Pro plugins add support for loading and disassembling WebAssembly modules.
-  * control flow reconstruction and graph mode
-  * code and data cross references
-  * globals, function parameters, local variables, etc. can be renamed
-  * auto-comment hint suport

-* [idaxex](https://github.com/emoose/idaxex): Xbox360/Xenon loader plugin for IDA 7.2+, supporting most known Xbox360/Xenon .XEX executable file formats.

 * [IDA Batch Decompile](https://github.com/tintinweb/ida-batch_decompile): IDA Batch Decompile is a plugin for Hex-Ray's IDA Pro that adds the ability to batch decompile multiple files and their imports with additional annotations (xref, stack var size) to the pseudocode .c file

+* [IDA BPF Processor](https://github.com/bnbdr/ida-bpf-processor): BPF Bytecode Processor for IDA (python).
+Supports the old BPF bytecode only (no eBPF).

 * [IDABuddy](https://github.com/tmr232/IDABuddy): IDABuddy is a reverse-engineer's best friend.
 Designed to be everything Clippy the Office Assistant was, and more!

 * [IDA C#](https://blog.karatos.in/a?ID=01000-69f2f124-560e-47a5-bb0c-93052d9763af): Scripting IDA with C#, download [here](https://files.cnblogs.com/nnhy/IDACSharp_20100605143116.rar)

+* [ida-climacros](https://github.com/0xeb/ida-climacros): `ida-climacros` is a productivity plugin that allows you to define macros that will be expanded when interfacing with IDA's command line interpreter (in the output window).

+* [ida-cmake](https://github.com/0xeb/ida-cmake): This is not an IDA plugin but a CMake project generator for IDA plugins development.

 * [IDA Compare](https://github.com/dzzie/IDACompare): IDA disassembly level diffing tool, find patches and modifications between malware variants.
 See mydoom A/B sample database and video trainer for usage.